 - Engineers Without Borders (EWB) or Engineers for a Sustainable World (ESW) with significant international field experience.

-Students interested in international co-ops or internships should contact the appropriate Swanson School of Engineering office.
+Students interested in international co-ops or internships should contact the Office of Experiential Learning & Professional Engagement (ELPE).

 ** Globally Focused H/SS Course Options